fortisq/it_inventory/FAQ.md

 A: Currently, we offer a responsive web application that works on mobile devices.
 A dedicated mobile app is in our product roadmap.

 If you have any questions not covered here, please don't hesitate to contact our support team.

+## Help and Support Portal

+### Q: What is the Help and Support Portal?
+A: The Help and Support Portal is a centralized platform where users can access help documents, submit support requests, and view system updates.
+It's designed to provide quick assistance and improve user experience.

+### Q: How do I access the Help and Support Portal?
+A: You can access the Help and Support Portal by clicking on the "Help & Support" link in the main navigation menu.

+### Q: Can I search for specific help topics?
+A: Yes, the Help and Support Portal includes a search function that allows you to find specific help documents or topics quickly.

+### Q: How do I submit a help request?
+A: In the Help and Support Portal, click on "Submit New Request", fill out the form with your question or issue details, and click "Submit".
+Our support team will respond to your request as soon as possible.

+### Q: How can I check the status of my help request?
+A: In the Help and Support Portal, click on "My Requests" to view a list of all your submitted requests and their current status.

+### Q: Will I be notified of updates to my help request?
+A: Yes, you'll receive notifications when there are updates to your help requests.
+These notifications will appear in the application and may also be sent via email, depending on your notification settings.

+### Q: Can I view system updates and announcements in the Help and Support Portal?
+A: Yes, the Help and Support Portal includes a section for system updates and announcements.
+This keeps you informed about new features, maintenance schedules, and other important information.